davidcoallier/nerian.github.com/_posts/2011-7-14-end-of-erasmus.markdown

 Thank you for giving me an awesome education.
 I hope that with this your work will be even more awesome.

-You will hear about it when it ready :)
+You will hear about it when it is ready :)